iboB/ibob.github.com/_posts/2024-10-06-coro-throw.md

 Back to storing it into `std::exception_ptr` I guess.

 However(!), what no one had thought of was what to do when you throw an exception from an eager coroutine.
 That would be one which does not suspend on `initial_suspend` or at all.
 Now, the defect report from above seems to cover it well.
 You can rethrow in `unhandled_exception` so it should just work, right?
 Well, as is the norm with C++, it's not so easy.
 From a pedantic reader's perspective, it is not defined what happens with the coroutine state.
-Since you throw before the first suspend, it should be the compiler's job to own (and free) the coroutine state, but since there is an exception and the coroutine must be "suspended at its final suspend point" it should be the user code who owns (and must free) the state.
+Since you throw before the first suspend, it should be the compiler's job to own (and free) the coroutine state, but since there is an exception and the coroutine must be "suspended at its final suspend point", it should be the user code who owns (and must free) the state.
 As a result no one really owns the state and it may be leaked.

 I'm not the first one to notice this.
 There *is* a [defect report](https://github.com/cplusplus/CWG/issues/575) about this, too, but it's not yet reflected in the standard.
 This literally means that **according to the standard, rethrowing from an eager corotuine before the first suspend can be a leak and there's nothing you can do about it**.